canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 =========

-Before even thinking to test if we are connected to the Internet a wise question to ask would be: do we even have a network interface?
+Before even thinking to test if we are connected to the Internet a wise question to ask would be: do we even have a network interface? :term:`Resource` jobs gather information about a system, printing them in a ``key: value`` format that Checkbox parses.
+They are used for this purpose.
 Let's create a resource job to fetch this information.

 Create a new job with the following content: